Stefano Celozzi

 Stefano Celozzi (born 2 November 1988) is a German former professional footballer who played as a right-back.
-Having represented Germany at youth level, he is of Italian descent.

 Club career

 Youth

 After playing youth football with a succession of local clubs, including SSV Ulm 1846, Celozzi joined the youth setup of Bayern Munich in 2005.
 He quickly progressed to the reserve team, making his debut in the Regionalliga in August 2005, aged just 16.
 Over the next three seasons, Celozzi played 81 games at this level, scoring three times.
 He was named as part of the first-team squad for the 2007–08 season, but did not make an appearance, continuing to be a regular for the reserves.

 Karlsruher SC

 In July 2008, Celozzi joined Karlsruher SC, and made his first appearance on 10 August 2008 in the first round of the DFB-Pokal, against SpVgg Ansbach.
 He made his Bundesliga debut on 16 August 2008 in the opening fixture against VfL Bochum.
 Karlsruhe were relegated at the end of the season.